-A termination condition is significant for the iterative algorithm.
-A natural choice, based on the ILS condition in \eqref{eq:Armijo rule}, is that the absolute difference in objective function values between consecutive iterations satisfies $|L({\bm \rho}_{i+1})-L({\bm \rho}_{i})|\leq\epsilon$ where $\epsilon$ is a small positive threshold.
-To avoid numerical instability arising from the magnitude of the objective function itself, we apply a normalized termination condition, i.e., $|L({\bm \rho}_{i+1})-L({\bm \rho}_{i})|/|L({\bm \rho}_{i+1})|\leq\epsilon_{\rm th}$, as employed in both the MCG-based and MSD-based algorithms.
+A well-defined termination condition is essential for the proposed iterative algorithm.
+A natural choice, inspired by the ILS condition in \eqref{eq:Armijo rule}, is to monitor the absolute change in the objective function between consecutive iterations, i.e., $|L({\bm \rho}_{i+1})-L({\bm \rho}_{i})|\leq\epsilon$, where $\epsilon$ is a predefined small threshold.
+To avoid numerical instability arising from the magnitude of the objective function itself, we apply a normalized termination condition, i.e., $|L({\bm \rho}_{i+1})-L({\bm \rho}_{i})|/|L({\bm \rho}_{i+1})|\leq\epsilon_{\rm th}$.
+This is employed in both the MCG-based and the following MSD-based algorithms.

-We now present the Penalty-function and Projection-based Modified Conjugate Gradient algorithm with inexact line search (PP-MCG-ILS).
-A large penalty factor may lead to computational issues, such as an ill-conditioned Hessian matrix, which can adversely affect the convergence of the MCG algorithm.
-To mitigate this, we adopt a strategy of progressively increasing the penalty factor across iterations.
-For given penalty factor $\mu_k$, the MCG algorithm is executed until its termination condition is satisfied.
-Then, the penalty factor is updated as $\mu_{k+1} = \varphi \mu_k$ for the next loop of penalty-based iteration, where $\varphi > 1$ is a scaling constant.
-This process continues until the convergence criterion $\mu_k \alpha(\bm{\rho}) \leq \epsilon_{\mu}$ is met, with $\epsilon_{\mu}$ being a small, user-defined threshold \cite{John2006Chapter9}.
-This approach ensures numerical stability and gradual enforcement of the constraint.
-The complete PP-MCG-ILS algorithm is summarized in Algorithm \ref{alg:PP-MCG}.
+Finally, the selection of penalty factor is also important in guaranteeing a good learning performance.
+Generally, a large penalty factor may lead to numerical issues, such as an ill-conditioned Hessian matrix, which can degrade the convergence behavior of the MCG algorithm.
+To mitigate this, we adopt a sequential penalty strategy that gradually increases the penalty factor across successive iteration loops.
+Specifically, for a given penalty factor $\mu_k$, the MCG algorithm is executed until its termination condition is satisfied.
+Then, the penalty factor is updated as $\mu_{k+1} = \varphi \mu_k$ where $\varphi > 1$ is a scaling constant, for the next loop of penalty-based iteration.
+This iterative refinement continues until the convergence criterion $\mu_k \alpha(\bm{\rho}) \leq \epsilon_{\mu}$ is satisfied, where $\epsilon_{\mu}$ is a small, predefined threshold \cite{John2006Chapter9}.
+This sequential penalty strategy ensures both numerical stability and progressive enforcement of the constraint conditions.
+The detailed procedure of the PP-MCG-ILS algorithm is summarized in \textbf{Algorithm}~\ref{alg:PP-MCG}.

-\subsection{Modified steepest descent algorithm}
+\subsection{Modified Steepest Descent Algorithm}

-In fact, alternative unconstrained optimization methods can also be employed to solve the proposed projection-based penalty problem in \eqref{eq:target projection}.
-For comparison purposes, we also develop a Modified Steepest Descent (MSD) algorithm, adapted from the proposed MCG framework.
-The primary distinction between the MSD and MCG algorithms lies in the choice of the descent direction.
-Specifically, in the MSD method, the descent direction at each iteration is directly set as the negative gradient of the objective function
+In fact, alternative unconstrained optimization methods can be applied to solve the proposed projection-based penalty problem in \eqref{eq:unconstrained optimization}.
+In this paper, we also develop an MSD algorithm, adapted from the proposed MCG framework.
+The main difference between the MSD and MCG algorithms lies in how the search direction is determined.
+In the MSD approach, the search direction is set to the projected negative gradient of the penalty-based objective function, i.e.,